Serving at Grace

 Adults and Youth enjoy serving as acolytes in the Sunday services offered at Grace.
 Grace is always looking for new volunteers to serve in this important area of ministry.
 See Father Michel if you are interested in participating in this way.

 Altar, Flower and Wedding Guilds

 Regular duties of the Altar Guild include care for all sacred vessels, linens, garments, brass and silverware used as part of our services.
 We monitor and order supplies such as wine, wafers and candles, as well as clean and maintain the area surrounding the high altar, chapel, baptistry and children’s chapel.
 Would you like to help out, but cannot fit regular Altar Guild work into your schedule?
 There are some very important related tasks that are necessary, with which we can always use additional help.
 Linens care – A necessary function of conducting Holy Eucharist, we cannot do without our very able linens care team.
 Supply monitor – Ordering supplies and monitoring stock of service-related inventory such as wafers, wine and candles is another necessary part of Altar Guild duties.

 Flower Guild sees that the high altar, baptistry and children’s chapel are decorated weekly with fresh flowers, arranged by a resident member.
 New flower arrangers are always welcome, and no experience is required – please see Judy Honohan.
 We encourage participation of occasional floral arrangers at holiday and festival time.

 Weddings at Grace may be simple or elaborate, but there are certain tasks that need to be carried out before, during and after the wedding.
-Attending the rehearsal, gate keeping in the Narthex before the procession begins, and generally assisting the clergy with chancel setup are the duties of the Wedding Guild.
-Interested parties may contact Christine Cullen.
+Attending the rehearsal, 'gate keeping' before the procession begins, and generally assisting the clergy with chancel setup are the duties of the Wedding Guild.
+Interested parties may contact Melissa Honohan.

 Buildings and Grounds Committee